EquationsCP/equationscp/README.md

 ### Using with Claude Desktop

-TBD, since I refuse to spend $100 every month on a Claude Max plan _just_ to add this.
+TBD, since I refuse to spend $100 every month on a Claude Max plan _just_ to test support for adding HTTP-based MCP servers.
+We'll wait for our friends to Anthropic to release this in GA.

 ### Testing the Server